itu-algorithms/itu.algs4/README.md

 - After this, the package should be installed correctly and you can delete the folder from your Desktop.

 ## Test the installation
-To test that the package is installed correctly, run python in interactive mode and enter `import itu.algs4`.
+To test that the package is installed correctly, run Python in interactive mode and enter `import itu.algs4`.
 ```console
 user@host:~$ python
 Python 3.7.6 | packaged by conda-forge | (default, Jan  7 2020, 22:33:48)